This article is about the Form Editor in the GoFormz web interface. To learn about the mobile app Form Editor, click here.

 Header: Primary Form Actions

-The editor’s header contains the name and last updated timestamp of the current form.
+The editor’s header contains the form name and last updated timestamp of the current form.
 It also contains the most frequently used form actions.
 The following buttons are available:

 - Rename: To rename the form, click the pencil icon next to the form name, type in a new name, and hit [Enter] on your keyboard.